How To Recover From Your Husband’s Lies, Infidelity & Abuse

 The Power Of Vulnerability, With Brene Brown

-Anne: So do you feel like the workbook really helped you process what had happened to you and what was currently happening to you?
+Anne: So do you feel like the sessions with Cat really helped you process what had happened to you and what was currently happening to you?

 Jen: Oh yes.
 It helped me to understand addiction, what was actually going on.
 It helped me to be able to grieve.
 We truly went through a grieving process of what I had lost and what I had gained.